bearium/ryke/README.md

 # ryke
 Hack the wall competition entry

+## Setup

-### Usage
+### Web-server:

-Requirements

-Webserver:
-1) apache/nginx or similar: serve static files, must be setup to serve contents of the root directory with .js and .html endings as well as everything in the resources directory
+1. apache/nginx or similar: serve static files, must be setup to serve contents of the root directory with .js and .html endings as well as everything in the resources directory
-2) node.js: Hosts the wss server.
+2. node.js: Hosts the wss server.

  Example Ngnix config file